SHIM-JINSEO/rubikCube/README.md

 # Rubik's Cube Gymnasium Environment

 This repository contains a custom Gymnasium (formerly OpenAI Gym) environment for the Rubik's Cube, designed for testing Reinforcement Learning (RL) agents and various cube-solving algorithms.
-The environment uses a sticker-based representation for the cube's state, providing a straightforward interface for RL experiments.
+The environment uses Magiccube library for the cube's state, providing a straightforward interface.

 ## Features